 INSTRUCTIONS

-Add cabbage.
+Add 4 oz cabbage.
 Simmer for another 5 minutes.

 Sprinkle green onion and coriander on top.
 Serve hot.